hjiang36/OralEye/README.md

 This repository contains code for both device side (under [rpi](https://github.com/hjiang36/OralEye/tree/main/rpi) folder) and host side (under [app](https://github.com/hjiang36/OralEye/tree/main/app) folder) control software.

 ## Getting Started
+This device describes how to setup host and device environmnet for developers.
+Users are strongly recommended to use pre-built relaese binaries (link to be added).

 ### Device Setup
 The device should be configured properly and no special setup steps required.
 The following steps would only be needed if started with vanilla raspberry pi system.